Parkrun: Parkrun tourism and challenges

-Runners, when they sign up on the Parkrun website, are asked to pick a "home Parkrun", usually the one they live closest to and are likely to frequent most.
+When participants sign up on the Parkrun website, they are asked to pick a Home Parkrun, usually the one they live closest to and are likely to frequent most.
 Parkrun tourists are broadly defined as anyone travelling to a run that is not their home Parkrun.
-Tourism can involve running in a neighbouring park, town, region or even country with some runners travelling to a different run every week.
+Tourism can involve running in a neighbouring park, town, region or even country with some travelling to a different run every week.

-Parkrun challenges involve completing a number of different runs in a particular way which are personally meaningful but not officially recorded.
-These include "Londone" which is completing all of the Parkruns in London.
-The "alphabeteer" is running a Parkrun beginning with each letter of the alphabet and light-hearted challenges such as the Bee Gees-themed "Stayin' Alive" which is completing three runs beginning with B and three beginning with G. A Google Chrome and Firefox extension details further challenges such as "Groundhog Day" which is running the same time at the same Parkrun location in two consecutive weeks and "Regionnaire" which is to complete all of the Parkruns in any region.
+Parkrun challenges involve completing a number of different runs in a particular way which are personally meaningful, but not officially recorded; these include LonDone, which is completing all of the events in London.
+The Alphabeteer is completing a Parkrun beginning with each letter of the alphabet except X (Note: As yet, there are no event names currently commencing with an 'X'.) and there are light-hearted challenges, such as the Bee Gees-themed Stayin' Alive which is completing three runs beginning with B and three beginning with G.

+A Google Chrome and Firefox extension details further challenges, such as Groundhog Day, which is running the same time at the same Parkrun location in two consecutive weeks, and Regionnaire, which is to complete all of the events in any region.
+The official Parkrun app also includes a wide array of challenges, including achieving every position where the last two digits are 00 to 99, and the single and double ton, where one must attend (either run or volunteer) the same Parkrun 100 and 200 times respectively.